 Do all villages have to be registered?

-The majority retirement villages in New Zealand are registered with the Registrar of Retirement Villages, a part of the Ministry of Business, Innovation and Employment.
-Residents living in a registered village are protected by the Retirement Villages Act 2003.
-This includes protecting residents from mortgagee sales, liquidation or receivership, and...
+Most retirement villages in New Zealand are officially registered with the Registrar of Retirement Villages, which sits within the Ministry of Business, Innovation and Employment (MBIE).
+If you’re living in a registered village, you’re protected by the Retirement Villages Act.
+This protects you if the village you're living in faces...

 Do residents need to move from the village to receive care?

-While it is true that some village residents may need to receive care in an alternative facility, it is by no means the most likely scenario.
-In fact, only 12.8% of Kiwis living in villages end up being moved to a different facility to receive care and more than half...
+While it is true that some retirement village residents may need to receive care in another facility, it is by no means the most likely scenario.
+In reality, only 12.8% of Kiwis living in villages end up being moved to a different facility to receive care.
+And more than half...

 Find information about moving into a retirement village

 Considering making a move to a retirement village?
-Retirementvillages.co.nz is New Zealand’s most comprehensive guide to retirement villages, and showcases every retirement village in New Zealand.
+Our resource retirementvillages.co.nz is New Zealand’s most comprehensive guide to retirement villages, and showcases every retirement village in Aotearoa.
 It hosts the country’s largest selection of properties for sale, with more than 500 properties currently listed.
-Search available properties across every region to...
+Search available properties across every region...

 Save and share your favourite Knowledge Lab articles with friends and family.